- Satin black aluminum frame

 Pros and Cons of the Diamondback 2012 Sorrento Mountain Bike

 One of the nice things about the Diamondback 2012 Sorrento Mountain Bike is that it comes pre-assembled.
 There are just a few parts that you have to install, like the steering bar, front tire, and pedals.
 It is very easy to put together the few pieces that are not already there so even if it is your first mountain bike, you shouldn’t have any problems assembling it.
-Once you have it together you will be looking at one sweet ride.
+Once you have it together you will be looking at one sweet ride, and if you have a kid getting information on selecting a kids bike is also essential for this.

 You can tell that the parts of the bike are very well made, especially the durable, butted T6 aluminum frame that is also very light.
 You won’t have to do much tweaking to the bike out of the box, since you will notice that it runs smoothly and fast, with smooth shifting gears – right out of the box.
 This is one of the few bikes that you won’t need to take in to the bicycle shop to make sure everything is ride ready before you take it out.